Shapley Value Approximation Based on k-Additive Games

 Seeking to quantify each feature's individual importance to a model's predictive performance, the value function is based on the model's performance of a hold out test set.
 This necessitates to split the dataset at hand into training and test set.
 Features outside of an inspected coalition $S$ are removed by retraining the model on the training set and measuring its performance on the test set.
 For all games we a applied train-test split of 70\% to 30\% and a random forest consisting of 20 trees.
 For classification the value function maps each coalition to the model's resulting accuracy on the test set minus the accuracy of the mode within the data such that the empty coalition has a value of zero.
 For regression tasks the worth of a coalition is the reduction of the model's mean squared error compared to the empty set which is given by the mean prediction.
 Again, the empty coalition has a value of zero.

-\subsection{Local feature attribution}
+\subsection{Local Feature Attribution}

 Instead of assessing each feature's contribution to the predictive performance, its influence on a model's prediction for a fixed datapoint can also be investigated.
 Hence, the value function is based on the model's predicted value in comparison to the predicted value for the empty coalition.
 For regression the model's predicted value is taken and for classification the assigned class probability of the predicted class in presence of the grand coalition.
 Numerical features are removed by imputing their mean value and categorical features by imputing their mode.

-\subsubsection{Adult classification}
+\subsubsection{Adult Classification}